jezzsantos/saastack/docs/design-principles/0130-multitenancy.md

 Since the `provisioning` queue is already in place, and so is all the handling of messages for that queue, all the way to updating the settings of a specific `Organization`, all that is needed now is:

 1. A scripted provisioning process to be defined in some cloud provider.
 That could be via executing a script that automates the provisioning, or could be an API call direct to the cloud provider with some script already defined in the cloud provider.
 2. Some way to trigger the provisioning process itself, based upon some event in the software.
 Be that a new customer signup or some action they take.
-That could be `IEventNotificationRegistration` or another mechanism.
+That could be `IDomainEventNotificationConsumer` or another mechanism.
 3. A way for the provisioning script to construct and deposit a message (in the form of a `ProvisioningMessage`) and deposit it on the `provisioning` queue.